sreemanrepaka/Fruit_Ninja/README.md

 # mern
-All assignments of MERN program by LInux World
+All assignments of MERN program by Linux World